 Theoretical economics has to be judged according to the criteria of true/false and nothing else.
 The history of political economics since Adam Smith can be summarized as a perpetual violation of well-defined scientific standards.

 Theoretical economics has been hijacked by the agenda pushers of political economics.
 Smith and Ricardo fought for Liberalism, Marx and Keynes were agenda pushers, so were Hayek and Friedman, and so are Krugman and Varoufakis.

-Hayek, of course, had the right to write political pamphlets, to defend capitalism, to support Thatcher, and to found a political club-like Mont Pelerin.
+Hayek, of course, had the right to write political pamphlets, defend capitalism, support Thatcher, and found a political club-like Mont Pelerin.
 One thing, though, should be perfectly clear: the moment an economist starts with politics he leaves economics, understood as a science, for good.

 When Krugman supports the Democrats, Wren-Lewis and Keen support Corbyn, and Varoufakis fights for democratizing the Eurozone, has this anything to do with scientific research?
 What have they and Hayek in common?
 Neither has a scientifically valid theory about how the actual economy works.
-So, all their arguments and opinions are hanging in midair.
+So, all their arguments and opinions have no sound scientific foundations.

 Kakarot-Handtke, E. (2015).
 Essentials of Constructive Heterodoxy: The Market.
 SSRN Working Paper Series, 2547098: 1–10.
 URL

 #1 How the intelligent non-economist can refute every economist hands down